microsoft/powercat-automation-kit/CONTRIBUTING.md

-# Contribute to the CoE Starter Kit
+# Contribute to the Automation Kit

 Welcome, and thank you for your interest in contributing to the Automation Kit.